jenny17r/heart-disease-prediction-/README.md

 # heart-disease-prediction-
-this project is about predicting the heart disease using decission tree.dataset undergoes datapreprocessing, cross validation and hyper parameter tuning to givebetter results and accuracy.
+this project is about predicting the heart disease using decission tree.dataset undergoes datapreprocessing, cross validation and hyper parameter purning to givebetter results and accuracy.